PEBBLE SPRINGS MANUFACTURED HOME COMMUNITY

 Technological advances allow manufacture and modular homebuilders the opportunity to offer a variety of architectural styles and exterior finishes.
 Homes are built in a temperature-controlled environment.
 They are energy efficient and offer numerous options for the buyer.
 Home building must follow HUD code that regulates home design and construction, strength and durability, fire resistance, and energy efficiency.[iv]
 A home cannot be shipped from the factory without compliance to HUD code and receives a certification from an independent, third party inspection agency.

 (4) What are my home financing options?

 We do not finance homes.
 When you require financing, explore your options.
 It is recommended that you approach your bank or credit union regarding obtaining a mortgage.
 Since the homes are on leased land, loans are defined as chattel loans.
-As with any loan application, your credit score and other credit history are important.
+As with any loan application, your credit score and other credit history and debt-to-income ratio are important.
 Some lenders may require a land/home package and others will finance homes on leased land.
 Moreover, there are national lenders who specialize in manufactured housing.

 (5) Are we pet friendly?

 Indoor pets are allowed with a limit of two pets per household.
 Pets should be on a leash when outdoors.
 Under rare and unusual circumstances additional pets may be allowed and this is discussed during application process.